-The ASSOCIATION OF WORKING CLASS ACADEMICS advocates for students and faculty of poverty- and working-class origins, strives to implement reforms designed to assure greater class equity within colleges and universities, establishes relationships and connections between poverty- and working-class academics, and serves as an informational resource for those interested in issues affecting poverty- and working-class people.
+I cofounded the Association of Working Class Academics with a small group of other academics, and served as Vice President from its founding until it merged into the Working Class Studies Association in 2015.
+AWCA advocated for students and faculty of poverty- and working-class origins, stroves to implement reforms designed to assure greater class equity within colleges and universities, established relationships and connections between poverty- and working-class academics, and served as an informational resource for those interested in issues affecting poverty- and working-class people.

 This project was created in Flash as part of the Golden Threads website.
 Christine Pattee had taken a series of photographs of Alix Dobkin teaching a group of women to sign to one of her songs.
 Alix kindly allowed us to use the music.

-This site for writer Sharon Mitchell was one of the first sites I did that was completely non-academic in nature.
+This site for best-selling author Sharon Mitchell was one of the first sites I did that was completely non-academic in nature.

-VISUAL GUIDE TO WRITING.
 I started this site in grad school, as a way of learning HTML.
 I soon started working with Director, though, and switched almost exclusively to interactive software for some time.
 I always meant to get back to this and finish it.
-Maybe someday I’ll modernize it and finish it up.
+Ah, well . . .